The Mining Boom: 1879 – 1893

 Construction of the Silver Queen Statue for the Chicago World’s Fair is supported by the City.
 Davis H. Waite becomes Governor of Colorado on the “Free Silver” issue.

 Aspen reaches a peak population of 10,000 to 16,000.
 Congress repeals the Sherman Silver Act, demonetizing silver.
-Following the Silver Panic, Aspen begins a long downward slide.
-Women’s Suffrage in Colorado is enacted by popular vote.
+The Silver Panic follows, virtually halting the area’s mining industry and beginning an economic long downward slide.
+Women’s Suffrage in Colorado is enacted by popular vote (the first state where men voted to grant women the right to vote).